Introduction to Community Care

 If there is a statutory duty, the trust cannot refuse to meet an assessed need on grounds of lack of resources.
 Trusts can only take their available resources into account during the assessment process when deciding whether a need exists (see 5.7.3).

 Where there is simply a power to provide a service, the trust is able to exercise its discretion.
 However, it must exercise its discretion properly.
 This means that, where a trust has a policy, it should comply with that policy and the policy must be fair, reasonable and non-discriminatory.
-It is also essential that the policy is not so rigid that it does not take account of individual circumstances.
+It is also essential that the policy is not so rigid that it does not take account of individual circumstances and there must be a genuine mechanism whereby consideration to exceptional cases can be given.

 If it appears that there has been an abuse of discretion, a person who has been refused a service may be able to seek a judicial review of the trust's decision.